Kernel-based Joint Independence Tests for Multivariate Stationary and Non-stationary Time Series: Introduction

 Characterising the relationships between variables in a multivariate data set often underpins the subsequent application of statistical and machine learning methods.
-In particular, before further analyses can be performed, it is often crucial to determine whether the variables of interest are jointly independent~\autocite{vogelstein2019discovering}.
+In particular, before further analyses can be performed, it is often crucial to determine whether the variables of interest are jointly independent~\cite{vogelstein2019discovering}.
 Joint independence of a set of $d$ variables means that no subset of the $d$ variables are dependent.
-We need not look further than ANOVA and t-tests to find classic statistical methods that assume joint independence of input variables, and the violation of this assumption can lead to incorrect conclusions.
-Causal discovery methods, such as structural equation modelling, also require joint independence of noise variables~\autocite{pfister2018kernel}.
-Furthermore, joint independence has applications in uncovering higher-order networks, an emergent area highlighted in recent studies~\autocite{rosas2019quantifying,battiston2021physics, arnaudon2022connecting, battiston2020networks}.
+We need not look further than ANOVA and t-tests to find classic statistical methods that assume joint independence of input variables, and the violation of this assumption can lead to incorrect conclusions~\cite{mishra2019application}.
+Causal discovery methods, such as structural equation modelling, also require joint independence of noise variables~\cite{pfister2018kernel}.
+Furthermore, joint independence has applications in uncovering higher-order networks, an emergent area highlighted in recent studies~\cite{rosas2019quantifying,battiston2021physics, arnaudon2022connecting, nurisso2023unified, battiston2020networks}.

 Kernel-based methods offer a promising framework for testing statistical independence.
-Notably, the $d$-variable Hilbert-Schmidt independence criterion (dHSIC)~\autocite{pfister2018kernel} can be used as a statistic to test the joint independence of $d$ random variables.
-Developed as an extension of the pairwise HSIC~\autocite{gretton2007kernel}, dHSIC can be simply defined as the ``squared distance'' between the joint distribution and the product of univariate marginals when they are embedded in a reproducing kernel Hilbert space (RKHS).
+Notably, the $d$-variable Hilbert-Schmidt independence criterion (dHSIC)~\cite{pfister2018kernel} can be used as a statistic to test the joint independence of $d$ random variables.
+Developed as an extension of the pairwise HSIC~\cite{gretton2007kernel} , a statistical test that measures the dependence between two variables~\cite{gretton2007kernel, chwialkowski2014kernel, chwialkowski2014wild}, dHSIC measures the dependence between $d$ variables~\cite{pfister2018kernel}.
+In words, dHSIC can be simply defined as the ``squared distance'' between the joint distribution and the product of univariate marginals when they are embedded in a reproducing kernel Hilbert space (RKHS).
 Crucially, kernel methods do not make assumptions about the underlying distributions or type of dependencies (i.e., they are non-parametric).
 Yet, in its original form, dHSIC assumes the data to be $iid$ (i.e., drawn from identical independent distributions).
-This is an unreasonable assumption in the case of time-series data, and it has precluded its application to temporal data.
+This is an unreasonable assumption in the case of time series data, and it has precluded its application to temporal data.